 * Very strong emphasis on the activities of the CDG-WISE Ability supply chain network in having a positive impact on the disabled person it supports.
 Values and principles are shared, embraced and are embedded in organisational practices.

-Guidance, Work Programme, Work Choice, Merlin and supply chain contracting
+Work Programme, Work Choice, Merlin and Supply chain contracting

 The Merlin Standard is a standard of behaviour which DWP prime providers are expected to adhere to in their relationship with their subcontractors.
 It is designed to encourage excellence in supply chain management by DWP prime providers.
 This ensures the fair treatment of sub-contractors and development of healthy high performing supply chains.